Ismiley/ECE50024-Final-Project/README.md

 Download the apple2orange dataset at: https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/
 <br />
-Split the training dataset into a testing and validation set.
+Split the training dataset into a testing and validation set, so that the file structure looks like:

+apple2oranges

+--apples

+----train

+----val

+--oranges

+----train

+----val